calchiwo/Birthday/README.md

-WodiNote (formerly WodiWebify) is An encrypted note-taking platform, and a BuiltByWodi® Project built by Caleb Wodi (CALCHIWO)
+WodiNote (formerly WodiWebify) is a fully offline, end-to-end encrypted notes app that keeps your data private on your device.
+Notes are encrypted with AES-256-GCM and keys are securely derived using PBKDF2-SHA256, ensuring that only you can read your notes — even if your device is lost or compromised.